-Consumers are interested in sustainability and green practices – this isn’t exactly breaking news.
-Yet, the significance of that statement is still immense, green practices aren’t optional if you want success for your hotel, they are necessary.
+Consumers are interested in green practices – this isn’t exactly breaking news.
+Yet, the significance of that statement is still immense, sustainable hotel practices aren’t optional if you want success, they are necessary.

 The hospitality industry is an industry consistently at the forefront of the trends, and since the latest green practices tend to become “trendy,” hotels must try and be ahead of the trends, set the trends, and at the very least – follow them.